 Texans with disabilities who work can apply for health insurance benefits even if their income exceeds traditional Medicaid limits.
 A person may have to pay a monthly premium as a condition of eligibility.
 For more information on the Medicaid Buy-In Program, see Chapter M, Medicaid Buy-In Program.

 TIERS - ME-MBI TA 87

 A-4000, Other Service-Related Programs

-HHSC also provides Medicaid for adults 65 and older and people with disabilities who meet the criteria for one of the following services.
+HHSC also determines Medicaid eligibility for MEPD for a person who meets the criteria for one of the following services.